 A vApp is a prebuilt software solution, consisting of one or more virtual machines and applications, which are potentially operated, maintained, monitored, and updated as a unit.

-- On the Configuration tab, under Settings, click vApp Settings.
+- Click Settings, and click vApp Settings.